samutayuga/angularmomentum/readme.md

 # Angular Exploring

+I am a java developer who used to avoid task that relates to presentation layer, except `JavaFx`.
+However, witnessing the growing demmand on those who can do both `back-end` and `front-end` at the same time, I think like or dislike, I need to be more flexible to stay relevant with the market, or even during day to day project.
+Nowadays, from the business point of view, having developer with broader knowledge, from back-end to front-end, not only reduce the cost, but also make it more efficient, for example, remove dependencies between the one who knows the front-end will depend on back-end.
+For an innovation project, which involves the end UI, means, having a developer who knows both, will make the process of backend, frontend, integration and e2e testing more quick, which is aligned with agile spirit.
+I would like to tell whoever, feels intimidating with the Angular stuffs, you are not alone !!!.
+Having Typescipt with part of the Angular, feels, myself at home when coding Angular.
+This should be the same for you as well.
+Lets the journey with Angular world be fun and enjoyble. !!!!

+## Overview

 A framework for building client applications in HTML,CSS, and JavaScript / TypeScript

 - gives application with clean structure